qwasi/android-sdk/README.md

     QwasiConfig config = new QwasiConfig.configWithURL(url, "AppID string", "API String");
     qwasi.qwasiWithConfig(config);
 ```
-**Note: You should always check to make sure that the config that you have is valid with the .isValid() function**
+**Note: You should always check to make sure that the config that you have is valid with the .isValid() function, only checks if the config is fully instantated.**

 ## Event Emitters